sahoodman/Richardson/README.md

 # Richardson
-This is related to the developement of an prediction algorithm.
+This is related to the developement of a prediction algorithm.